83wakasug/Candy/README.md

 ## Candy API 🍬

-The Candy API allows you to manage delightful candy information effortlessly.
+The Candy API allows you to manage candy information effortlessly.
+The Candy API makes it easy for you to handle candy information.
+This application smoothly connects with an API hosted on Amazon Web Services (AWS).
+This connection helps the application talk to the API, making it work better and allowing cool things like real-time updates and keeping data in sync.
+The AWS-based API acts as a behind-the-scenes helper for the Candy Application, providing important stops for getting and changing data.
 ## System
 - Java Openjdk-21
 - MySQL (AWS)